Barkhor Bazaar Tibet: the perfect place to shop for gifts and souveniors in Lhasa

 Smoking tobacco at the time was popular in pipes prior to the Qing Dynasty, who made smoking illegal.
-The use of snuff spread through the upper classes, and soon the small, ornate bottles replaces the western-style snuff boxes.
-Snuff bottles soon became a way to represent status and wealth, and were often made from gold and silver, inlaid with many precious gems.
+The use of snuff spread through the upper classes, and soon the small, ornate bottles replace the western-style snuff boxes.
+Snuff bottles soon became a way to represent status and wealth and were often made from gold and silver, inlaid with many precious gems.

 Contemporary snuff bottles are still being made in Tibet and China, and can be found in most markets and bazaars, although an original Qing Dynasty snuff bottle would be a desirable object for a collector or a museum.
 They were made to be held in the hand, so normally have a pleasant, tactile quality.

 Tibetan prayer wheels, known as “Mani”, are cylindrical devices on a central spindle that are used for spreading spiritual blessings and well-being in Tibetan Buddhism.
 Thin rolls of paper or papyrus are written with ancient Buddhist scriptures and prayers and are wound into the cylindrical drum that acts as a protective container for the prayers.
 This drum sits on a spindle axis and can be spun by hand repeatedly.
 Normally, larger, decorative scripts are also carved into the outside of the drum.

 Tibetan Buddhists believe that spinning the prayer wheel has the same effect as orally reciting the prayers or mantras, and many Tibetans have their own prayer wheels for when they walk around a holy kora.
 And just like the kora, the prayer wheels must be spun in a clockwise direction.